Updates & Events

 If you would like to receive our monthly updates on the work of the Workforce Collaborative please email firstname.lastname@example.org and include ‘monthly update’ in the subject line.

-This December we are launching a Manchester Collaborative Flexible Working Community of Practice.
-Following on from the extremely well attended roundtable on flexible working in July, we know many local organisations are keen to develop their own working practices around flexible working, so we are launching a Community of Practice to help share learning and provide inspiration.
-We are aiming for this to be a bi-monthly community which will run over the coming months, building your expertise to take forward your own flex working projects.
+On December 5th we launched a Manchester Collaborative Flexible Working Community of Practice.
+Following on from the extremely well attended roundtable on flexible working in July, we know many local organisations were keen to develop their own working practices around flexible working, so we launched a Community of Practice to help share learning and provide inspiration.
+We aim for this to be a bi-monthly community which will run over the coming months, building on your expertise to take forward your own flex working projects.

 - Why are we here?
 Agreeing the purpose, ground rules and aims of this CoP – helping shape the forward agenda